Career development – a lifelong matter

 To help you find the position that matches your interests, the school has established relationships with a range of attractive institutions such as ministries, international companies and NGOs.

-Prospective students interested in gaining work experience in public sector consulting while completing their graduate degree are invited to learn more and to apply to the Integrated Professional Year with public sector consultancy PD.
+Prospective students interested in gaining work experience in public sector consulting while completing their graduate degree are invited to learn more and to apply to the Integrated Professional Year with public sector consultancy BwConsulting.

 Career planning is a lifelong matter.
 Be it a CV check, potential analysis, mock interviews, general orientation or decision-making, career coaching at the Hertie School supports students in all matters related to their career development.
 In individual sessions you receive advice, feedback or coaching on your professional questions.
 Even after having graduated you can get in touch with Career Development at any time to schedule a meeting for individual coaching – in person, on the phone or via virtual meetings.